Skip to Content

 Define folder structure

-By convention, we keep command-line options separate from the main script which uses them.
-Assuming your application name is cli, here’s a possible folder structure for the related source code:
+For best modularity, you should keep command-line options separate from the main script.
+Below are possible folder structures for the related source code:

 • cli.options.spec.ts